Farama-Foundation/Gymnasium/docs/environments/atari/tennis.md

 ### Description

 You control the orange player playing against a computer-controlled blue player.
 The game follows the rules of tennis.
-The first player to win atleast 6 games with a margin of atleast two games wins the match.
+The first player to win at least 6 games with a margin of at least two games wins the match.
 If the score is tied at 6-6, the first player to go 2 games up wins the match.
 Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=555)

 ### Actions
 By default, all actions that can be performed on an Atari 2600 are available in this environment.